TrenMA/trenma.github.io/_pages/about.md

 <span style="color:blue"> Employments </span>
 ======
 ---
-**Assistant Professor of Finance**, the University of Nottingham, 2023 - Present
+**Assistant Professor in Finance**, the University of Nottingham, 2023 - Present

 **Visiting Scholar**, the Washington University in St. Louis, 2022